adir0ndack/picoCTF/Forensics/matryoshka-doll.md

 Run `ls` and then `cd` to the directory 'base_images' - there is another image inside, called '2_c.jpg'.

 Use `binwalk -e` on this image as well, and then `cd` into the newly extracted directory to find yet another image, '3_c.jpg'.

+> Note: you can run binwalk with the -M argument (literally for Matryoshka) to recursively scan all files and skip the repetition of these steps, e.g. `binwalk -eM dolls.jpg`

 Repeat this process until you finally reach 'flag.txt'.
 Run `cat` on it to reveal the flag.